GreptimeTeam/greptimedb/docs/rfcs/2023-12-22-enclose-column-id.md

 ---
-Feature Name: Enclose Region Id
+Feature Name: Enclose Column Id
 Tracking Issue: https://github.com/GreptimeTeam/greptimedb/issues/2982
 Date: 2023-12-22
 Author: "Ruihang Xia <waynestxia@gmail.com>"
 ---

 # Summary
-This RFC proposes to enclose the usage of `RegionId` into the region engine only.
+This RFC proposes to enclose the usage of `ColumnId` into the region engine only.

 # Motivation
 `ColumnId` is an identifier for columns.
 It's assigned by meta server, stored in `TableInfo` and `RegionMetadata` and used in region engine to distinguish columns.